 Practice may seem like a generic public speaking tip, but it just can’t be underestimated, folks.
 “The only way to learn to speak is to… speak, and speak, and speak, and speak, and speak.”
 So, practice boosting your public speaking abilities!

 When it comes to communication skills Tracy is a fan of the practice makes perfect mantra.
 For communicating eloquently, AND for preparing what you’re going to communicate.
 The more you practice the how and the what of your presentation, the more it becomes second nature.

 If you truly want to progress through and boost your career, you’re going to have to bite the bullet.
-Public speaking is an inevitable fact of success life.
-So, learn from the wisdom of these oratory masters.
-And learn to speak like one!
+Public speaking is an inevitable fact of success in life.
+So, take charge of your professional development and learn from the wisdom of these oratory masters.
+Then learn to speak like one!